Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

 In this Section, we will further study the subspaces $W_{\bc}$, when we start from the Yang solution, (\ref{Yang2}) below, of the Yang--Baxter equation on $V\otimes V$.
 This will lead to a family of fused solutions acting on irreducible representations of the general linear Lie algebra $\mathfrak{gl}_N$.

 .2cm We fix in this Section:

 Let $n>1$ and recall that $F$ is the following function of $\bc:=(c_1,\dots,c_n)\in\C^n$ with values in $\End(V^{\otimes n})$:

-Moreover, recall that the subspace we are interested in, denoted by $W_{\bc}$, is the image of the operator $F(\bc)$, for points $\bc=(c_1,\dots,c_n)$ where the function $F$ is non-singular.
+Moreover, recall that the subspace we are interested in, denoted by $W_{\bc}$, is the image of the operator $F(\bc)$, for points $\bc=(c_1,\dots,c_n)$ where the function $F$ is a defined element of $\End(V^{\otimes n})$.
 For the solution (\ref{Yang2}), the expression for the operator $F(\bc)$ reads: